Mai0313/claude-code/README.md

-# Post Hook - Go Version
+# Claude Analysis - Go Version

-This is the Go language port of the original Python `post_hook.py` script.
+This is the Go language port of the original Python `post_hook.py` script, now renamed to `claude_analysis`.

 ## Features